 The trend with lead time of AURC was computed also for flood reports with EFFCI>=1 and 10, and for VREs >= 50th, 75th, 90th, 95th and 98th percentiles (not shown).
 The trends for all these cases are similar to what shown in Figure 4.
-The only difference lies in a noisier behaviours (i.e., deeper amplitudes between peaks and troughs) for increasing EFFCI thresholds and VREs.
+The only difference lies in noisier behaviours (i.e., deeper amplitudes between peaks and troughs) for increasing EFFCI thresholds and VREs.
 This is most likely due to the correspondent decrease in the number of flood reports associated with larger EFFCI thresholds as shown in Table 3.
-For Increasing VREs, a decreasing number of events exceeding the VRE is most likely the reason why the trend with lead time of AURC appears noisier.
+For increasing VREs, a decreasing number of events exceeding the VRE is most likely the reason why the trend with lead time of AURC appears noisier.

 Case Study: intense rainfall and flash floods on March 8th, 2021